We can put in place a range of aids and adaptations to help our tenants live more independently in their homes. These include:

-You can also request a referral through your local council’s Occupational Therapist team from the Adult Social Care or Children with Disabilities teams.
+You can also ask for a referral through your local council’s Occupational Therapist team from the Adult Social Care or Children with Disabilities teams.

 We work with local authorities, occupational therapists, social services, health authorities and home improvement agencies to make sure that we find the most appropriate, practical and cost effective solutions for our residents’ needs.

-We can provide you with information on how to get funding, and can help you complete the paperwork if you wish.
+We can share information with you on how to get funding.
+We can also help you to fill in the paperwork if you wish.
 We will then work with you and your local authority to get your needs assessed as quickly as possible.

 Carrying out the works

 Any referrals we receive will be acknowledged within five days and followed up with an appointment to carry out a survey of your needs and your home.
-Where possible, we will carry out minor works, such as grab rails, within 28 days and major works as soon as is practical.
+Where possible, we will carry out minor works, such as grab rails, within 28 days.
+Major works will be carried out as soon as is practical.